kemaloksuz/ObjectDetectionImbalance/README.md

 # A Repository of the Papers Addressing Imbalance Problems in Object Detection

 This repository provides an up-to-date the list of studies addressing imbalance problems in object detection.
-It follows the taxonomy provided in the following [[paper]](https://arxiv.org/abs/1909.00169) (please cite the paper if you benefit from this repository):
+It follows the taxonomy provided in the following paper(please cite the paper if you benefit from this repository):

-K. Oksuz, B. C. Cam, S. Kalkan, E. Akbas, "Imbalance Problems in Object Detection: A Review", (under review), 2019.
+K. Oksuz, B. C. Cam, S. Kalkan, E. Akbas, "Imbalance Problems in Object Detection: A Review", (under review), 2019.[[paper]](https://arxiv.org/abs/1909.00169)

 If you spot a study missing in the repository, you can directly send a request for adding it.